rashadnm01/seir-penguin-project2/README.md

 2. A user should be able to see all events scheduled by all users at all times.

+- If an event is scheduled, it should be visible under the date on the calendar when it was scheduled.

+4. A user should be able to click on an event, see event details, edit events, and delete events.

 ## Challenges

 Oct.
 30, 19:09